Looking for a healthy Christmas cookie or bar that everyone will love? (And perfect for those eating gluten-free?)

 - 1/3 cup raw sugar, turbinado sugar, or evaporated cane juice (or less if you want a bar that isn’t very sweet)

-- 1 cup regular or quick oats (use gluten-free oats to make these gluten-free)
+- 1 cup regular or quick oats (Gluten-free oats may be used if desired.)

 - 3/8 cup cold Earth Balance Butter Spread

 - 1 teaspoon orange zest (optional, but adds wonderful flavor)

 - 1/2 teaspoon vanilla